rapidsurveys/bbw/README.md

 A total of \(m\) *PSU*s are sampled with replacement for each bootstrap replicate (where \(m\) is the number of *PSU*s in the survey sample).

 The required statistic is applied to each replicate.
 The reported estimate consists of the 0.025th (*95\% LCL*), 0.5th (*point estimate*), and 0.975th (*95\% UCL*) quantiles of the distribution of the statistic across all survey replicates.

+The main reason to use `BBW` is that the bootstrap allows a wider range statistics to be calculated than model-based techniques without resort to grand assumptions about the sampling distribution of the required statistic.
+A good example for this is the confidence interval on the difference between two medians which might be used for many socio-economic variables.
+The `BBW` also allows for a wider range of hypothesis tests to be used with complex sample survey data.